 Multimodal texts combine two or more modes such as written language, spoken language, visual (still and moving image), audio, gestural, and spatial meaning (The New London Group, 2000; Cope and Kalantzis, 2009).
-Creating digital multimodal texts involves use of communication technologies, however, multimodal texts can also be paper based, or live performances.
+Creating digital multimodal texts involves the use of communication technologies, however, multimodal texts can also be paper-based or live performances.

 The Victorian Curriculum recognises that students need to be able to create a range of increasingly complex and sophisticated spoken, written, and multimodal texts for different purposes and audiences, with accuracy, fluency and purpose.